chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-05.md

   JSON object whose fields match the properties of the BlogPost entity.

 - The entity is assigned a random unique ID string in its `id` property.
-This tutorial will only show "GENERATED_ID" in sample output because the ID you see will be unique to your commands.
+This tutorial will only show "[GENERATED_ID]" in sample output because the ID you see will be unique to your commands.

 :::tip